vacuumlabs/yacol/docs/api.md

 # Misc

+### yacol.prettyErrorLog(error)
+`console.error`s the error in a nice fashion.
+It uses information collected during the program execution to produce stacktrace with much more info than typical stacktraces have.
+This function is used by default for unhandled errors on the root coroutine.

 ### yacol.alts({key1: coroutine1, key2: coroutine2, ...})
 Returns coroutine, which returns value from the first finished coroutine.
 Returns `[key, result]`, where `result` is the result of the first coroutine which finished and `key` is the corresponding